carlosoro/lepaya-fullstack-assignment/README.md

 Due to providing what the people want most, quality chocolate, it has grown from a small kitchen to having offices in several locations across Europe and the UK.

-Like any other thriving organization, it tries to keep it's personnel happy and healthy, and away from the tasty chocolate, by providing fresh fruit in all of its offices.
+Like any other thriving organization, it tries to keep its personnel happy and healthy, and away from the tasty chocolate, by providing fresh fruit in all of its offices.

 Your task will be to build an application that will help the office managers at Chocolate Inc. track the fruit purchasing and consumption.